Prasanna-sr/instrumentation/README.md

 It helps to capture time taken for each middleware and routes.

 ## Why
-If you run node.js application in production and wonder why certain request takes too long or why certain request fails.
-This module could help you to get information regarding running time for each middleware and routes which could help you troubleshoot the problem.
+When running in production, you may wish you could have certain data avaialble for certain request.
+It is not efficient to log all parameters for all requests.
+This library helps you to create application specific rules and provides all application data only when the application fails certain rules.

 ## Install [![npm version](https://badge.fury.io/js/instrumentation.svg)](http://badge.fury.io/js/instrumentation)